- Every 30 seconds, another individual becomes a victim of human trafficking. (1)

-- The average age a teen enters the sex trade in the U.S. is 12 to 14-year-old.
+- The average age a teen enters the sex trade in the U.S. is 12 to 14 years old.
 Many victims are runaway girls who were sexually abused as children.
 (2)

 - Each year, over a million children are exploited in the global commercial sex trade.
 (3)

-- California harbors 3 of the FBI’s 13 highest child sex trafficking areas on the nation: Los Angeles, San Francisco and San Diego.
+- California harbors 3 of the FBI’s 13 highest child sex trafficking areas in the nation: Los Angeles, San Francisco and San Diego.
 (4)

 - According to the U.S. State Department, 600,000 to 800,000 people are trafficked across international borders every year, of which 80 percent are female and half are children.
 (5)

 (1) U.S. Department of State

 (2) Clawson, Heather J., Nicole Dutch, Amy Solomon, and Lisa Goldblatt Grace.
 “Human Trafficking Into and Within the United States: A Review of the Literature.”
 Study of HHS Programs Serving Human Trafficking Victims.
 Accessed February 25, 2014, http://aspe.hhs.gov/hsp/07/humantrafficking/LitRev/.